free things to do in New York City

 Book Discussion | Life as Activity: David Lamelas: A Book Launch (online)

 Artist David Lamelas will be in conversation with contributing authors of the publication.
-On occasion of the exhibition Life as Activity: David Lamelas, currently on view at Hunter College,, a publication has been produced that includes texts on the artist by Professor Harper Montgomery and students in Hunter’s graduate programs in Art History and Studio Art.
-Essays focus on twelve works by Lamelas and include previously unpublished materials from the artist’s papers.
+On occasion more of the exhibition Life as Activity: David Lamelas, currently on view at Hunter College,, a publication has been produced that includes texts on the artist by Professor Harper Montgomery and students in Hunter’s graduate programs in Art History and Studio Art.
+Essays focus on twelve works by Lamelas and include previously unpublished materials from the artist’s papers. less

 New York City, NY; NYC